Adding User Connections

 Steps to Add User Connections

-3. On the User connection prompt,
+3. In the Add User connection dialog,

-• Enter Connection name Connection Name
+• Enter a Connection name Connection Name

 • Choose the Authentication type from the dropdown.